 The Lower Snowy River area is open all year, but some roads and trails may close due to weather conditions or park management issues.

 No park entry fees apply in the Lower Snowy River area.
-See vehicle entry fees for other areas in Kosciuszko National Park.Buy a pass
+See vehicle entry fees for other areas in Kosciuszko National Park.Buy annual pass